by Maura Duffy and Diana Zuckerman, PhD

-How did the women find out they had ALCL?
+How did the women find out they had ALCL before the official announcement of BIA-ALCL was made?
 Most of them approached their doctors with symptoms such as pain, lumps, swelling, or asymmetry in their breasts years after getting implants.
 Since breast implants are a “foreign body,” the body forms scar tissue around the implant to protect their body from this “foreign invader.”
 The scar tissue surrounding the implant is known as the scar capsule.
 It is natural for the body to form scar tissue, and the scar tissue is only a problem if it tightens or hardens around the implants, causing pain and hardness known as “capsular contracture.”
-Breast implant-associated ALCL is almost always found in the scar capsule surrounding the implant, not the breast tissue itself, and has been reported in women both with and without capsular contracture.4
+Breast implant-associated ALCL is almost always found in the scar capsule surrounding the implant, not the breast tissue itself, and has been reported in women both with and without capsular contracture.6

-A statement on ALCL from Allergan, a manufacturer of both silicone and saline breast implants, said, “A woman is more likely to be struck by lightning than to get this condition.”9 Four hundred people are injured or killed by lightning every year.10 ALCL may strike fewer women but it is an avoidable risk that most of us would choose to steer clear of, just as we do not go swimming during a thunderstorm.
+A statement on ALCL from Allergan, a manufacturer of both silicone and saline breast implants, said, “A woman is more likely to be struck by lightning than to get this condition.”11 However, 400 people are injured or killed by lightning every year12, which is why most people avoid situations where lightening can harm them.

-While the risk of ALCL appears to be very small, many women would not want to take the chance of developing cancer as a result of breast implants.
-In addition, the link between breast implants and autoimmune diseases has been hotly debated for two decades, and the evidence regarding ALCL once again raises questions about the possible impact of breast implants on autoimmune disease or symptoms such as joint pain, body pain, memory loss, and chronic fatigue.
+In addition, the link between breast implants and autoimmune diseases has been hotly debated for two decades, with many women reporting serious autoimmune symptoms that went away when their implants were removed 14.
+The scientific evidence regarding ALCL and implants once again raises questions about the possible impact of breast implants on autoimmune disease or symptoms such as joint pain, body pain, memory loss, and chronic fatigue.

 For many years, women with breast implants were assured by implant companies, plastic surgeons, and the FDA that breast implants did not cause breast cancer or any other type of cancer.
 Evidence of a link to some types of cancer and to autoimmune diseases, including studies conducted by researchers at FDA and the National Cancer Institute, was dismissed.
 However, as everyone knows from data on lung cancer, emphysema, and smoking, it can take decades to determine if an exposure causes cancer or other serious diseases.
 Even a very strong carcinogen, such as tobacco, is very unlikely to cause lung cancer for at least 30 years.
 For this reason, it is essential that physicians and researchers take a closer look at the link between breast implants and cancer of the immune system, as well as other immune disorders.